ANZAC Day: Communicating experiences across generations

 Each year, on the 25th of April, Australia pauses to remember the sacrifices of our service men and women in war and peacetime.
 This momentous day evokes the enduring mythology of the first ANZACs, those hardy diggers pinned under machine gun fire on a beach in Turkey, thousands of kilometers from their homes and their families.
 But just what is it that makes this story so powerful and enduring?
 And what can learn from the ANZAC story about the challenges of communicating across generations?

-It has been 114 years since the ANZACs landed at Gallipoli, and during that time many more Australians have fought and died in war.
+It has been more than 100 years since the ANZACs landed at Gallipoli, and during that time many more Australians have fought and died in war.
 How do we, our governments, our schools, our communities, continue to communicate the horrors of war to generations so divorced from the events of the First World War?

 The narrative of ANZAC is about so much more than a single battle, the facts of which are complex, contested and debated by some, yet ultimately absolutely horrifying.
 The enduring character of the ANZAC story comes in the values which it exemplifies.
 Courage, determination and mateship – these elements of the ANZAC spirit are what make the narrative so powerful.